roSievers/pacosako/README.md

-# pacosako
+# Paco Ŝako

-A webapp to play Paco Ŝako
+An implementation of the game [Paco Ŝako](https://pacosako.com/) as a webapp written in Typescript.